 Health Problems Caused by Drinking Too Much Alcohol

 A slew of recent studies are starting to promote alcohol as “healthy”; that is, drinking a few glasses of wine in a week.
-However, those that consume three or more drinks a day, may be damaging their bodies irreparably.
-Learn what conditions alcohol abuse may be responsible.
+However, those that consume three or more drinks a day may be damaging their bodies irreparably.
+Learn what conditions alcohol abuse may be responsible for causing.